 Next time you hear yourself say, "Sorry, I didn't mean it!" dig a little deeper and find out if that's really true.

-For more tools to learn how to improve communication in your relationship and live authentically, check out our marriage resources.
-Learn how to build thriving relationships!
+For more tools to learn how to improve communication in your relationships and live authentically, check out our marriage resources or discover more about our emotional intelligence course.